Letchworth: The early days of the Garden City

 A temporary railway halt was built in 1903 on the Great Northern Railway's Hitchin, Royston and Cambridge branch line, which crosses the middle of the garden city estate.
 Initially, services were irregular special trains for excursions and construction workers.
 A more substantial temporary wooden station was opened in 1905 with a regular passenger service.
 The current railway station was built in 1912 in a prominent location at the end of Broadway.

 The first new houses were occupied in July 1904.
 The following month First Garden City Limited held a vote amongst shareholders and residents on what name the new garden city should take.
 Several options were proposed, including "Garden City", "Homeworth" and "Alseopolis".
 The chosen name was "Letchworth (Garden City)".
 The company adopted this as its name for the town, but adoption of the name was not universal.
 The legal name of the civil parish and (after 1919) urban district remained simply "Letchworth".
 First Garden City Limited also gradually dropped the "(Garden City)" suffix from the name, partly reflecting common usage, and partly taking the view that as the town matured it should not permanently be seen as an experiment.
 Similarly, the town's railway station was initially called "Letchworth (Garden City)", but was renamed "Letchworth" in 1937.
+The station is now known as Letchworth Garden City, with direct trains to Brighton via St Pancras International and terminating trains to King's Cross to the South, and Cambridge and King's Lynn to the North.

 Ebenezer Howard's wife, Lizzie (Eliza Ann Bills), died in November 1904 in London, shortly before she had been due to move to a new house in Letchworth with her husband.
 As a memorial to her a public hall was built, paid for by public subscriptions.
 The Mrs Howard Memorial Hall opened in 1906 and was one of the town's first public buildings.

 In 1905, and again in 1907, the company held "Cheap Cottages Exhibitions", which were contests for architects and builders to demonstrate innovations in inexpensive housing.
 The 1905 exhibition attracted some 60,000 visitors.
 The popularity of the exhibitions was significant in leading the Daily Mail to launch the Ideal Home Exhibition (which later became the Ideal Home Show), in 1908.
 One possible visitor to the fledgling town was Lenin, who was reputed to have visited during May 1907 whilst attending the Fifth Congress of the Russian Social Democratic Labour Party in London.
 Contemporary evidence confirming the visit is lacking, but the claim was published in the Daily Mail and the Daily Sketch in November 1916 as part of articles accusing the town of being a haven for communists and conscientious objectors—claims which the town denied.